planetscale/planetpets/README.md

 # PlanetPets: An example OAuth application for PlanetScale

 This example OAuth application shows how to use PlanetScale's OAuth system.

+PlanetPets is a simple app that users "sign in" to using their GitHub account.
+Afterwards, users are prompted to give PlanetPets access to their PlanetScale account.
+The user's organizations are then presented as "gardens" where their databases are "trees".
+Within PlanetPets, users can water their "trees" to grow new branches - this creates a new branch in their database with a randomly generated name.

+## OAuth Flow
 The entire flow of OAuth within PlanetPets looks like:
 | OAuth Step | Within PlanetPets |
 | --- | ----------- |
 | 1.
 User is authenticated within the partner app | User signs into PlanetPets using their Github account |